Wondering where to pick up the Demon Detective Nougami Neuro

 Is there a sequel to Demon Detective Nougami Neuro?

-Who is the main antagonist in the Neuro manga?
+Who is the main antagonist in the Neuro manga ?

 The primary antagonist is a mysterious and powerful entity known simply as “X” (Sicks).
-While X appears in the anime, their full backstory, terrifying abilities, and motivations are only deeply explored in the later, unadapted arcs of the manga, culminating in a final confrontation.
+While X appears in the anime, their full backstory, terrifying abilities, and motivations are only deeply explored in the later, unadapted arcs of the

 Is the Neuro manga finished?